vinchamp77/AndroidNews/README.md

 # Simple RSS Feed Reader (Kotlin and Jetpack Compose)

 This is a simple RSS feed reader app that currently reads my blog's feed - [rss.xml](https://vtsen.hashnode.dev/rss.xml).

 ![](screenshots/Android_News_Overview.gif)

+> Note: This is my first Jetpack Compose app.
+So there could have a lot improvements needed and may not follow 100% best practices.
+See "Future Refactor" section below.

 ## Features
 - Bookmark article